Industry Report — April 2026

 The central question for a mid-market food and beverage manufacturer is not whether to pursue Industry 4.0.
 The investment is already underway.
 The question is whether the current state of that investment is stable enough to build on, or whether gaps in the foundation are creating risk that will surface before the value is fully realized.

 Most mid-market F&B manufacturers are at partial 4.0 adoption: meaningful technology investment, incomplete integration.
-The gap almost always comes down to the same four things: a network never properly segmented, OT devices never inventoried, backups never tested, and production data that exists in systems but cannot be used because nothing connects it.
+The gap between what has been spent and what is being realized almost always comes down to the same four things: a network that was never properly segmented, OT devices that have never been inventoried, backups that have never been tested, and production data that exists in systems but cannot be used because nothing connects it.

 Closing those gaps does not require a large capital program.
 It requires a sequenced plan, consistent execution, and the discipline to fix infrastructure before adding more point solutions on top of it.